wellcomecollection/docs/rfcs/013-release_deployment_tracking/README.md

 - It is not clear how to release a single service
 - In order to actually deploy something there are multiple steps:
-  - Create a release using the CLI tool
+  - Create a release set using the CLI tool
-  - Deploy a release using the CLI tool
+  - Deploy a release set  using the CLI tool
   - Run `terraform apply` to _actually_ update the running services
 - Release/Deploy descriptions are not well used / hidden
 - Poor visibility of what is actually deployed